A. Concept-Based Mathematics: Teaching for Deep Understanding Online Course November 6th - December 4th 2017

 She is a certified trainer in the DISCtm behavior assessment tool and she is a certified independent consultant in "Concept Based Curriculum Design" by Dr H. Lynn Erickson.
 Jennifer works as a consultant helping math departments and schools transition to concept-based curriculum and instruction.
 She utilizes her skills as a certified Performance Coach to facilitate transition and change.

 For 2014 to 2019 she will be part of the external curriculum review group for IB Diploma Mathematics based in The Hague.
+She has co-authored and released four student reference books for the new IB DP mathematics courses.

 Her book titled "Concept-Based Mathematics: Teaching for Deep Understanding in Secondary Schools" was released in February, 2016.